devlooped/actions-includes/readme.md

 same files it changed via the includes (since no further changes will be detected).

-> NOTE: the included path must be relative to the including file
+> NOTE: the included path must be relative to the including file.